Successfully Managing Your Gym Assets: Facility

 - Maintain a sense of exclusivity for members, such as separate trainers for paid and complimentary classes3

 “The overall goal when making use of technology and digital integration services is to create a better user experience for your members, as well as prospective members,” says Bryan O’Rourke, founder and CEO of Integrus LLC and president of the Fitness Industry Technology Council.4

-Networked fitness, wearable gadgets, “smart gyms” and online video streaming have helped shape the fitness arena into what it is today.5
+Networked fitness, wearable gadgets, “smart gyms,” and online video streaming have helped form the fitness arena into what it is today.5

 Use technology to help drive profits in your facility.
 Pay attention to club management systems using Near Field Communication (NFC) applications.
 NFC cards and enabled mobile phones can be used to store and transfer member credentials, control access to areas, and limit membership sharing in large gyms.6